TechnoVisionDev/Gemma-Core/README.md

 ## ❤️ Communities

-You can join our community on different social media.
-To see what's going on, meet people & discuss, learn about Gemma, give or ask for help, to share your project.
+You can join our community on different social media sites to see what's going on, meet people & discuss, learn about Gemma, or anything else you can think of!

 Here are some places to visit:
 * [Website](http://gemmacoin.io/)